Code-Institute-Submissions/mabin9527-Bakery-Store/README.md

 - Favicon<span>.</span>io

 ## Features
-The page consists of four pages
+The page consists of five pages

 ### Logo and Navigation Bar